curvednebula/go-rust-perf-tests/README.md

 # Test Description

-We run 100'000 tasks, in each task 10'000 small structs created, inserted into and retrieved from the hash-map by their keys.
+In the test we run 100'000 tasks, in each task 10'000 small structs created, inserted into and retrieved from a hash-map by their keys.

 Note that this is CPU only operation.
 No blocking I/O calls.
+I'm evaluating Go and Rust performance for writing high-performance multiplayer server.
+In the main game-loop it will not perform any I/O calls.
+All requests will be processed using game data in the RAM.

 ## First run results